Gastrointestinal stromal tumor: c-KIT mutations

 Approximately 85% GISTs are associated with an abnormal c-KIT pathway. c-KIT is a gene that encodes for a transmembrane receptor for a growth factor termed stem cell factor (scf).
 The abnormal c-KIT pathway most commonly (85%) arises from mutation of the gene itself; a smaller subset of c-KIT-associated GISTs are associated with constitutive activity of the KIT enzymatic pathway, found by immunoblotting.
 The c-KIT product/CD117 is expressed on ICCs and a large number of other cells, mainly bone marrow cells, mast cells, melanocytes and several others.
 In the gut, however, a mass staining positive for CD117 is likely to be a GIST, arising from ICC cells.

 The c-KIT molecule comprises a long extracellular domain, a transmembrane segment, and an intracellular part.
 Mutations generally occur in the DNA encoding the intracellular part (exon 11), which acts as a tyrosine kinase to activate other enzymes.
-Mutations make c-KITfunction independent of activation by scf, leading to a high cell division rate and possibly genomic instability.
+Mutations make c-KIT function independent of activation by scf, leading to a high cell division rate and possibly genomic instability.
 Additional mutations are likely "required" for a cell with a c-KIT mutation to develop into a GIST, but the c-KIT mutation is probably the first step of this process.

 Mutations in the exons 11, 9 and rarely 13 and 17 of the c-KIT gene are known to occur in GIST.
 The tyrosine kinase function of c-KIT is important in the medical therapy for GISTs, as described below.